danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-two--api-gateways-and-bff-pattern/index.md

 ![GWLB](images/posts/microservices/parttwo/gwlb.png)

-Now i am sure one question must have popped in your mind, that wouldn't the API gateway become a bottle neck as all the traffic is going through the gateway and it is acting like a funnel. you are right! there is a potential of gateway becoming a bottle neck, but there is a simple solution.
+Now i am sure one question must have popped in your mind, that **_wouldn't the API gateway become a bottle neck as all the traffic is going through the gateway and it is acting like a funnel?_** you are right! there is a potential of gateway becoming a bottle neck, but there is a simple solution.
 We can horizontally scale the API gateway and then put a load balancer in front of it, now the clients request will come to load balancer first and then the load balancer will distribute the request among the gateways.

 ### Backend For Frontend